-115 evidence for the existence of intermediate BrC species, with properties between BC and BrC with a range of AAE values (Saleh et al., 2018).
+110 evidence for the existence of intermediate BrC species, with properties between BC and BrC with a range of AAE values (Saleh et al., 2018).
 This intermediate BrC has been suggested to be an incompletely pyrolyzed precursor to BC that shows characteristics of both BC and BrC (Adler et al., 2019), much like what has been referred to as tar balls (Pósfai et al., 2004; Chakrabarty et al., 2010; Adachi et al., 2019) and consistent with the idea that carbonaceous light absorbing aerosol is comprised of a continuum of species from brown to black light absorbers (Cheng et al., 2021).

-120 1.3 This Work
+115 1.3 This Work

-Here, we assess three systems for measuring the light absorption of water-soluble BrC (WS BrC) using either a mist chamber (MC) or PILS as the aerosol sampling system, followed by a LWCC and spectrometer (MC-LWCC and PILS-LWCC).
+Here, we assess three systems for measuring water-soluble BrC (WS BrC) using either a mist chamber (MC) or PILS as the aerosol sampling systems, followed by a LWCC and spectrometer (MC-LWCC and PILS-LWCC).
 These instruments were deployed in three separate aircraft studies of wildfire smoke.
-MC sampling has been used in past NASA aircraft studies (Talbot et al., 1999; Dibb et al., 2003; Scheuer et al., 2003), whereas this paper describes the first deployment

-- 125 of the MC-LWCC system.
+MC sampling has been used in past NASA aircraft studies (Talbot et al., 1999; Dibb et al., 2003; Scheuer et al., 2003), whereas this paper describes the first deployment of the MC-LWCC system.
 Similarly, PILS-LWCC instruments have been developed and used in ground-based studies (Hecobian et al., 2010; Washenfelder et al., 2015) and PILS systems have been deployed on aircraft to measure aerosol composition (Sullivan et al., 2006; Sullivan et al., 2014; Sullivan et al., 2019), but this paper describes the first aircraft deployment of PILS-LWCC.
-BrC is reported in the form of light attenuation (unit of Mm-1) and not converted to a mass concentration because there is no constant BC mass absorption cross-section (MAC) value at a given wavelength as BrC is - 130 composed of multiple chromophores that change with emissions and atmospheric evolution.